 Each section explores the relationships of the mothers and daughters.
 Each women tells of her experiences and shares it with her daughter.
-The daughters, on the other hand, try to understand their mother's pasts and win their acceptance, because of their adaption to the American way of life.
 The Scarlet Letter at a Glance.
 The Scarlet Letter by Nathaniel Hawthorne, adulteress Hester Prynne must wear a scarlet A to mark her shame.

 Her lover, Arthur Dimmesdale, remains unidentified and is wracked with guilt, while her husband, Roger Chillingworth, seeks revenge.
 The Scarlet Letter's symbolism helps create a powerful drama in Puritan Boston: a kiss, evil, sin, nature, the scarlet letter, and the punishing scaffold.
 Nathaniel Hawthorne's masterpiece is a classic example of the human conflict between emotion and intellect.
-Written by: Nathaniel Hawthorne.
+Written by: Nathaniel Hawthorne Type of Work: novel Genres: gothic romance; psychological romance (named by Hawthorne); Gothic literature; allegory First Published: In 1850 by Ticknor, Reed & Fields Setting: Starts in June 1642, in the Puritan town of Boston — story continues over several years.
 Context.
 Nathaniel Hawthorne was born in Salem, Massachusetts, in 1804.

 At the time of its publication in 1850, several Christian editorial writers, in fact, criticized Hawthorne’s novel for not adequately emphasizing Hester’s renunciation of her sin and the process of her atonement.
 Some argued that because Hawthorne’s story was not clearly enough an example designed for moral instruction, it should not be told at all.
 The Scarlet Letter Themes.
 Perhaps the foremost purpose of The Scarlet Letter is to illustrate the difference between shaming someone in public and allowing him or her to suffer the consequences of an unjust act privately.

 According to the legal statutes at the time and the prevailing sentiment of keeping in accordance with a strict interpretation of the Bible, adultery was a capital sin that required the execution of both adulterer and adulteress--or at the very least, severe public corporal punishment.
 Indeed, even if the husband wanted to keep his wife alive after she committed adultery, the law insisted that she would have to die for it.
-It is in this environment that Hester commits adultery with Dimmesdale, but we come to see that the public shaming cannot begin to account for all the complexities of the illicit relationship--or the context of it.
-The scarlet letter is symbolic in a number of different ways, but perhaps most in the ways that the sinners choose to wear it.
 The Joy Luck Club Theme of Women and Femininity.
 For the mothers in this novel, and the mothers of the mothers, life as a woman was extremely restrictive in China.

 MARKS; Courant Correspondent WETHERSFIELD — Nathaniel Hawthorne felt women should use their hearts instead of their brains, says Farmington English instructor B.J.
 Smith.
-In Hawthorne's book ``The Scarlet Letter,'' the colonial adulteress, Hester Prynne is a strong character when she uses her heart.
 An Analysis of Sexism in Joy Luck Club by Amy Tan.
 In traditional Chinese culture, many judgments were made about a person just by observing their sex.

 The woman was looked upon as an inferior being and she had little or no status in society.
 Furthermore, very little was expected from women and they were discriminated against when they tried to stand up for themselves.
 Chinese culture was customarily male dominated the male was expected to do most of the work, and the woman was expected to stay at home.
 Chinese women feel like no one cares and it is much harder for them to live with an optimistic view on life.
-Although sexism is not a major theme of Amy Tan's Joy Luck Club, it is clear that it does affect the lives of the mothers and daughters.
 Amy Tan on The Joy Luck Club – Guardian book club.
 I was a relative latecomer to writing fiction seriously – 35 when I attended my first fiction writers' workshop.

 A published writer named Molly Giles critiqued my 13-page story, informing me that I had not written a story.
 It had no consistent voice or storyline, but the beginnings of about a dozen stories and voices.
 And some of what I had written felt true and other bits were false.
 She circled the sentences: "There's one.
+There's another.
+Instead of being dismayed that she had uncovered so many flaws, I felt my life change course.
+Fiction writing would earn me nothing but personal satisfaction.
+I continued to write fiction and learn the craft of writing.
+An irritated voice broke through my despair: "Amy-ah!
+"You're alive," I said in a choked voice.
+"Hah!
 Famous Quotes from The Scarlet Letter.
 Here are some examples of Nathaniel Hawthorne's most familiar quotes from The Scarlet Letter.